about

 My work often focuses on sustainable materials: naturally-dyed paper and fabric, antique book pages, secondhand thread, and organic cotton muslin.
 While the “finished” work may appear simple, the individual materials that I use in my work often involve a long process of dyeing, ageing, and printing with natural materials and processes.

-My work can always be found at Salmagundi Gallery in Waynesville, NC, and at the Cold Mountain Art Collective in Canton, NC.
+My work can be found at Salmagundi Gallery in Waynesville, NC,

 I also enjoy facilitating in-person workshops.
 Check out the “classes & events” page to find out my current teaching schedule!